freeshrugsxd/d3-data-visualization/readme.md

 ### Features

 * displays any nested data set
-* not limited by the number of levels
 * drill down by clicking the pie slice or the legend entry
-* drill up by clicking the BACK-Button
+* drill up by clicking the back-button
 * hover and click transitions make the chart feel responsive
-* a tool tip displays information on currently hovered data subset
+* a tooltip displays information on currently hovered data subset
-* 9 different color ramps
+* different color ranges

-Some features can be turned on or off at will by setting their values to either <b>true</b> or <b>false</b> in the config in the main.js file.
+Some features can be turned on or off at will by setting their values to either <i>true</i> or <i>false</i> in the config in the main.js file.

-Optional features:
+#### Optional Features

 * add a heading above the chart that displays the label of the current level
-* show a legend that matches the content currently displayed in the pie chart
+* show a legend for the displayed data
-* trigger a transition on a legend entry when hovering the corresponding pie slice in the chart
+* trigger a transition on a legend entry when hovering the corresponding pie slice
-* display labels at the center the pie slices
+* display labels around the chart
 * truncate overly long legend labels ('This is a long la...') when not hovered